craigrobertsdev/FlattiesSportsDay/README.md

 The app leverages the power of ASP.NET Core Blazor Server, Tailwind CSS and uses a SQLite Database.
 It is hosted in Microsoft Azure's App Service.

+## Usage
+This app can be accessed at [flatties-sports-day.azurewebsites.net](flatties-sports-day.azurewebsites.net).

 ## Questions

 If you would like to discuss this project further, please contact me at craig.roberts11@outlook.com, or via [LinkedIn](https://www.linkedin.com/in/craig-roberts-9ba409243/).